juancsalas/Node-MySQL/README.md

 ![ChangeMind](images/ChangeMind.png)

 **BONUS:**
 For every option besides the last one, the user will prompted if they want to do anything else with the store.
 Choosing YES displays the beginning menu again.
-Choosing no will disconnect them from the, sending them to their normal terminal.
+Choosing NO will disconnect them from the, sending them to their normal terminal.

 ![ManagerBye](images/ManagerBye.png)